UTM or Urchin Traffic Monitor

 These parameters attach UTM codes to the end of a web address to create a unique tracking code.

-When a user clicks on the link, the tags are sent back to Funnelytics, giving you insight on how many people are coming through your traffic sources.
+When a user clicks on the link, the tags are sent back to Funnelytics, giving you insight on how many people are coming through your various traffic sources (which marketing asset the contact clicked on).

 This is the page you want your audience to land on.